 I am a new user and need guidance on which reports I need.

-- Individual report for teachers – this gives a more detailed analysis of an individual student with the full range of scores, indicators and a narrative description of their profile and its implications for teaching and learning.
+- Individual report for teachers, giving a more detailed analysis of an individual student with the full range of scores, indicators and a narrative description of their profile and its implications for teaching and learning.

-- Summary report for senior leaders – an overview of the group’s performance that is tailored for school’s management team and Board of Governors.
+- Summary report for senior leaders: an overview of the group’s performance, tailored for school’s management team and board of governors.

-I have the Group report for teachers for my Year 7 cohort but I need to generate further versions by Tutor Group.
-How do I do this and is there a charge?
+I have the Group report for teachers for my year group cohort, but I need to generate further versions by tutor group.
+Is there a charge?

-If you need to re-run the Group report for teachers in order to produce a series of reports for small groups of students such as tutor groups or you need to add in late arrivals, there is no charge.
+There is no charge for re-running the Group reports for teachers in order to produce a series of reports for sub-groups of students, or to add in late arrivals.

 What should I do if some students in my class cannot complete all parts of the test within the sitting timescale?

 When setting up a sitting, only do so when you are relatively confident that all students will be able to take the test.
-Given the current circumstances, we recommend increasing the duration of the sitting timescale from the default 14 days to up to 30 day.
+If you are uncertain, we recommend increasing the duration of the sitting timescale from the default 14 days to 30 days.

 What happens when a sitting expires?